Killing of Rafael Ramos and Wenjian Liu: Background and events

-The shooting occurred just weeks after a grand jury decided not to indict NYPD officer Daniel Pantaleo, who was responsible for the death of Eric Garner on July 17, 2014.
+The shooting occurred just weeks after a grand jury decided not to indict NYPD officer Daniel Pantaleo, who was responsible for the killing of Eric Garner on July 17, 2014.
 The grand jury's decision resulted in widespread protests in New York City and across the nation against police brutality and the lack of accountability for it.
-The protests also coincided with widespread protests in response to a grand jury's decision not to indict Darren Wilson, the police officer who shot Michael Brown in Ferguson, Missouri, on August 9.
+The protests also coincided with widespread protests in response to a grand jury's decision not to indict Darren Wilson, the police officer who fatally shot Michael Brown in Ferguson, Missouri, on August 9.
 Brinsley's motive to kill the NYPD officers was motivated by outrage over the two deaths.